yehia67/documentation/iota-basics/0.1/how-to-guides/convert-data-to-trytes.md

 3. In the `iota-basics` directory, create a new file called `convert-to-trytes.js`

-4. In the convert-to-trytes.js file, require the IOTA libraries
+4. In the `convert-to-trytes.js` file, require the IOTA client library

     ```js
     const Iota = require('@iota/converter');